How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 Step 4.
 Pick "macOS Ventura" again in the following menu.

-This will begin the installation of macOS Ventura or Monterey on your device.
-Now, it's essential to understand that if you're looking for a fresh installation, head into options and select "Disk Utility."
-From there, erase your primary boot drive before proceeding with the installation.
+To begin the installation of macOS Ventura or Monterey on your device, note that if you're looking for a fresh installation, head into options and select "Disk Utility" to erase your primary boot drive before proceeding with the installation.

 Rescue Data from an Unbootable Mac with Software

-So, if you're looking to rescue data from an unbootable Mac device, you will need a professional tool called Deep Data Recovery.
+If you're looking to rescue data from an unbootable Mac device, you will need a professional tool like Deep Data Recovery.

 Step 1.
-Install and run Deep Data Recovery for Mac on another Mac computer, and select "Unbootable Mac > Start".
+Install and run Deep Data Recovery for Mac on another Mac computer, and select "Unbootable Mac > Start" to recover data from a Mac that won't boot.

 Warning

-The creator will prompt to erase the drive to reallocate the space; then it can write the bootable files to this drive.
-Please back up all USB files before processing "Eraser".
+The creator will prompt to erase the drive to reallocate the space, then write the bootable files to this drive, so please back up all USB files before processing "Eraser".

 Step 4.
-Once it completes, please follow the guide to boot the corrupted Mac from the bootable disc and start the recovery.
-We suggest you restore the data to an external hard drive.
+To resolve the issue with your Mac, follow the guide to create a bootable disc, then boot the corrupted Mac from it and start the recovery process.
+It's recommended to restore the data to an external hard drive once the recovery is complete.

 Step 5.
 After booting the Mac, launch Deep Data Recovery for Mac.
-Select the disk location (an internal HDD/SSD or a removable storage device) where you lost data and files.
-Then, this recovery tool will scan for lost files automatically.
+Select the disk location (an internal HDD/SSD or a removable storage device) where you lost data and files, and the recovery tool will automatically scan for lost files.

 select a location and scan for lost Mac data